IdentityServer/IdentityServer4/docs/reference/ef.rst

                 // this enables automatic token cleanup. this is optional. options.EnableTokenCleanup = true;
-                options.TokenCleanupInterval = 30; // interval in seconds
+                options.TokenCleanupInterval = 3600; // interval in seconds (default is 3600)
             });
     }